apollographql/apollo-client/.changeset/cold-llamas-turn.md

 `parse` function: improve memory management
 * use LRU `WeakCache` instead of `Map` to keep a limited number of hash results
-* hash cache is initiated lazily, only when needed
+* cache is initiated lazily, only when needed
 * expose `parse.resetCache()` method